linrongbin16/commons.nvim/docs/commons_logging.md

   file_log = true,
   file_log_name = "root.log",
 })

-logging.debug("This is the first debugging message") logging.info(
+-- Directly use logging APIs, without get logger by name logging.debug("This is the first debugging message") logging.info(
   "This is the first info with global logger: %s",